cmrnp/cameronp-blog/content/authors/cameronp/_index.md

 my posts are intended as resources for clients.
 Other posts will be more of interest to fellow statisticians.

-When I'm not thinking about statistics, I try to spend time out in nature: hiking, trail running, cycling, or camping.
+When I'm not thinking about statistics, I try to spend time out in nature---hiking, trail running, cycling, or camping.